Principal infinity-bundles -- General theory: Preliminaries

 by the consecutive pasting diagrams of $\infty$-pullbacks

-\end{definition} \begin{theorem} \begin{enumerate} \item The long fiber sequence to the left of $c : \mathbf{B}G \to \mathbf{B}H$ becomes constant on the point after $n$ iterations if $H$ is $n$-truncated. \item For every object $X \in \mathbf{H}$ we have a long exact sequence of pointed cohomology sets
+\end{definition} We have the following basic fact. \begin{theorem} \begin{enumerate} \item In the long fiber sequence to the left of $c : \mathbf{B}G \to \mathbf{B}H$ after $n$ iterations all terms are equivalent to the point if $H$ and $G$ are $n$-truncated. \item For every object $X \in \mathbf{H}$ we have a long exact sequence of pointed cohomology sets